-- 3. An academic judgement is taken at programme-level that an offence has been committed, as defined under the General Regulations, and that the nature of the offence is beyond the appropriate scope of the mark scheme. - 4.
-A referral is made for investigation under the Procedures. - Allegations will normally be reported in the first instance by a programme, Member Institution or assessment team, or by Institutes of the School of Advanced Study through the SAS Registry. - 6.
+- 3. An academic judgement is taken at programme level that an offence has been committed, as defined under the General Regulations, and that the nature of the offence is beyond the appropriate scope of the mark scheme. - 4.
+A referral for investigation is made under the Procedures. - Allegations will normally be reported in the first instance by a programme, Federal Member or assessment team, or by Institutes of the School of Advanced Study through the SAS Registry. - 6.
 The student is informed by the Programme Team that a referral has been made.